coreboot/coreboot/Documentation/getting_started/gerrit_guidelines.md

 gerrit.
 Topics can be set for individual patches in gerrit by going into the patch and clicking on the icon next to the topic line.
 Topics can also be set when you push the patches into gerrit.
-For example, to push a set of commits with the the i915-kernel-x60 set, use the command:
+For example, to push a set of commits with the i915-kernel-x60 set, use the command:
         git push origin HEAD:refs/for/master/i915-kernel-x60

 * If one of your patches isn't ready to be merged, make sure it's obvious